polterguy/phosphorusfive/FAQ.md

 > When I approached MSDN Magazine Senior Contributing Editor James McCaffrey to review the preliminary draft of this article, he came away fairly outraged by some of the opinions and ideas put forward by the author.
 Most days, that would spell curtains for an article draft.
 But as McCaffrey notes, it’s all too common for new ideas in software engineering to be dismissed simply because they’re new.
 And while McCaffrey says he’s still outraged by many of the statements in this article, we both agree that it may provoke a lot of thought about software design and methodology paradigms.  —Michael Desmond

+Phosphorus Five is about as _"weird"_ as it is possible to come in regards to programming - But a more interesting question would be; _"Does it work for you?"_ - At which point whether or not my ideas are pure madness or not, should no longer be of any relevance to anybody but my wife ...

 ### What's your sense of humor?

 Besides from my own jokes, which normally I am the only one who understands,